 - Drugs like metformin and caffeine

-When time, money, and resources are short, The MED offers the efficient approach
+When time, money, energy, and resources are short, the MED offers the most efficient approach.

 Pareto Principle (80/20 Rule)